aenache99/itp-stackoverflowlite/README.md

 This is a Stack Overflow clone project, as of now it is a work in progress.

+Everything is pushed to Git except course for the environment variables.
+The environment variables are stored in a .env file in the backend directory.
+The .env file is not pushed to Git until the project is completed.

+YouTube presentation link: TBA

 It is built using the MERN stack as its core.
 The following full stack is as follows:

 1. Databases: NoSQL (Serverless MongoDB) (RDBMS (Serverless Postgres) was dropped)